RedisLabs/redislabs-docs/content/rs/new-features-redis-enterprise.md

 ### Redis Labs Modules

-There are three modules Redis Labs has developed and certified with Redis Enterprise Software (RS).
-The modules are:
+Redis Labs developed and certified these modules for use with Redis Enterprise Software (RS):

 - [ReBloom]({{< relref "/rs/developing/modules/bloom-filters.md" >}})
   - Enables RS to have a scalable bloom filter as a data type.
 Bloom filters are probabilistic data structures that do a very good job at quickly determining if something is contained within a set.
 - [RedisGraph](https://oss.redislabs.com/redisgraph/#quickstart)
-  -
+  - RedisGraph is the first queryable Property Graph database to use sparse matrices to represent the adjacency matrix in graphs and linear algebra to query the graph.
 - [ReJSON]({{< relref "/rs/developing/modules/rejson.md" >}})
   - Now you have the convenience JSON as a built-in data type and easily able to address nested data via a path.